 Patsy Takemoto Mink Foundation - Education Support Awards of up to $3000 each to assist low-income women with children who are pursuing education or training.
 Awards may be used for direct school expenses or for living expenses while you are enrolled in an educational program.

-PEO Program for Continuing Education (PCE) - Need based grants for women in the United States and Canada whose education has been interrupted and has returned to school to support themselves and/or their families.
+PEO Projects for Education - Need based grants for women in the United States and Canada whose education has been interrupted and has returned to school to support themselves and/or their families.

 SR Education Group Scholarships - Offers a variety of monthly needs-based scholarship opportunities, such as Single Parent, Community College, Women's, and Military Scholarships.
 Students can apply to as many scholarships as they like, as often as they like.